Get

 4. Excellent Health Profile

 Some purebred dogs come with a plethora of potential health issues.
 Luckily, that is not the case for the Shiba Inu.
 These dogs are incredibly healthy and have very few intrinsic health problems that you have to worry about.
-The American Kennel Club says that the most common health problem found in Shibas is allergies.
+The most common health problem found in Shibas is allergies.
 All things considered, that is a very mild condition.
 Shiba Inus can live between 13 and 16 years, giving them a good lifespan, especially compared to some other dogs.
 A healthy dog also saves you on veterinarian bills in the future, which can reduce the overall cost of owning this dog in the long run.

 5. Fastidious Cleanliness